Former Orange County deputy facing perjury, battery charges

 The man who was in the video told News 6 he just wanted to know why Cruz was there.

-Cruz was initially suspended without pay and has since been terminated in connection with a separate incident.
+Cruz was suspended without pay in connection with that incident.
 The sheriff’s office said he didn’t follow the department’s use of force policy during the encounter.

 Check back for more update on this developing story.